shootermv/angular-seed/README.md

-# angular-seed — the seed for AngularJS apps
+# angular-typescript-seed — the seed for AngularJS apps

 This project (originaly forked from [angular-seed](https://github.com/angular/angular-seed)) purpose is to create typescript verison of its ES5 parent - e.d. lightweight angularjs-typescript starter project.